slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"Here the ways of men part: if you wish to strive for peace of soul and pleasure, then believe; if you wish to be a devotee of truth, then inquire."
 -- Friedrich Nietzsche [1844]*

+> *"Religion is like a blind man looking in a black room for a black cat that isn't there, and finding it."
+-- Oscar Wilde [1854]*

 > *"God has no religion."
 -- Mahatma Gandhi [1869]*